WPManageNinja/fluentsupport-dev-docs/docs/hooks/filters/_email_notification_filters.md

 `apply_filters('fluent_support/email_footer_credit', $message)`

-<b>`$message` is specifically for showcasing email footer data.
-However, keep in mind that the actual structure in the main code might have slight differences, and you can find the email footer string defined in the main filter.</b>
+<b>`$message` is used here as an illustrative variable to represent the raw string value found in the main filter, demonstrating the email footer data.</b>

 This filter is located in <br>